-- 1.9.
-This Safety Guide covers spent nuclear fuel storage facilities that are either collocated with other nuclear facilities (e.g. nuclear power plant, research reactor, reprocessing plant) or located on their own site.
-However, it is not specifically intended to cover the storage of spent nuclear fuel as long as it remains a part of the operational activities of a nuclear reactor or a spent fuel reprocessing facility, which are addressed in IAEA Safety Standards Series Nos SSG-40, Predisposal Management of Radioactive Waste from Nuclear Power Plants and Research Reactors [8], and SSG-41, Predisposal Management of Radioactive Waste from Nuclear Fuel Cycle Facilities [9], respectively. - 1.10.
-The scope of this Safety Guide includes the storage of spent nuclear fuel from water moderated reactors and can, with due consideration, also be applied to the storage of other types of nuclear fuel, such as spent nuclear fuel from gas cooled reactors and research reactors, and to the storage of spent fuel assembly components and degraded or failed nuclear fuel3 that might be placed in canisters. - 1.11.
-This Safety Guide does not provide recommendations on the physical protection of nuclear material and nuclear facilities.
-Recommendations and guidelines on physical protection arrangements at nuclear facilities, including risk assessment, threat definition, design, maintenance and implementation of physical protection systems, evaluation of effectiveness and inspection of physical protection systems, are provided in Ref.
-[10] and in supporting publications in the IAEA Nuclear Security Series.
-This Safety Guide considers physical protection and accounting for and control of nuclear material only to highlight potential implications for safety.
+1.9.
+This Safety Guide covers spent nuclear fuel storage facilities that may be either collocated with other nuclear facilities (such as a nuclear power plant, research reactor or reprocessing plant) or located on their own sites.
+However, it is not specifically intended to cover the storage of spent nuclear fuel as long as it remains a part of the operational activities of a nuclear reactor or a spent fuel reprocessing facility.

+1.10.
+The scope of this Safety Guide includes the storage of spent nuclear fuel from water moderated reactors and can, with due consideration, also be applied to the storage of other types of nuclear fuel, such as those from gas cooled reactors and research reactors and also to the storage of spent fuel assembly components and degraded or failed nuclear fuel1 that may be placed in canisters.

+1.11.
+The Safety Guide does not provide comprehensive and detailed recommendations on physical protection of nuclear material and nuclear facilities.
+Recommendations and guidelines on physical protection arrangements at nuclear facilities, including risk assessment, threat definition, designing, maintaining and operation of physical protection systems, evaluation of effectiveness and inspection of physical protection systems, are provided in

-3 The terms 'degraded fuel' or 'failed fuel' can cover a broad range of conditions, from minor pinholes to cracked cladding to broken fuel pins.
+1 The terms 'degraded fuel' or 'failed fuel' can cover a broad range of conditions, ranging from minor pinholes to cracked cladding to broken fuel pins.
+The nature and extent of failure is an important consideration.